peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 }
 ~~~

-As exemplified for the JWT format, below is a non-normative example of a Credential proof of possession in CWT format.
+As exemplified for the JWT format, below is a non-normative example of a Credential proof of possession in CWT format provided in an unencoded diagnostic representation.
 The CWT headers and payload are presented without applying signature and encoding for improved readability:

 ~~~
    [